2018 London Broncos season: January

-Pre-season preparations conclude with two away fixtures, a close victory at Betfred Championship 1 side, Doncaster 22–16 in freezing snowy conditions, followed by a narrow 18–24 loss at Super League outfit, Hull Kingston Rovers.
+Pre-season preparations concluded with two away fixtures, a victory at Betfred Championship 1 side, Doncaster 22–16 in snowy conditions, followed by a narrow 18–24 loss at Super League outfit, Hull Kingston Rovers.

 February

-The Broncos begin the sponsored Betfred Championship season in fine style by winning their opening four fixtures, three of them at home.
+The Broncos began the sponsored Betfred Championship season by winning their opening four fixtures, three of them at home.

-Barrow Raiders are dispatched 56–12 on the season's opening day following a masterful man of the match display by James Meadows on debut, and following a hard-fought 12–0 away success at Dewsbury Rams, Eddie Battye and Jarrod Sammut the try scorers, two further home victories over traditional rivals, Featherstone Rovers and the much fancied Toronto Wolfpack see the London-based outfit top the early season table.
+Barrow Raiders were beaten 56–12 on the season's opening day following a man of the match display by James Meadows on debut, and following a 12–0 away success at Dewsbury Rams, Eddie Battye and Jarrod Sammut the try scorers, two further home victories over traditional rivals, Featherstone Rovers and the much fancied Toronto Wolfpack saw the London-based outfit top the early season table.

 March

-The month begins in freezing conditions, courtesy of the Beast from the East, which results in the Broncos' Round 5 fixture at Sheffield Eagles being postponed on 4 March.
+The month began in freezing conditions, courtesy of the Beast from the East, which results in the Broncos' Round 5 fixture at Sheffield Eagles being postponed on 4 March.

-The Broncos record a fifth straight championship victory the following weekend however, defeating Batley Bulldogs 68–12 in a twelve try blitz at Trailfinders Sports Ground in front of a crowd of 1,200.
-Kieran Dixon bags four tries, and there are braces for Api Pewhairangi and Rhys Williams.
+The Broncos recorded a fifth straight championship victory the following weekend however, defeating Batley Bulldogs 68–12 in a twelve try blitz at Trailfinders Sports Ground in front of a crowd of 1,200.
+Kieran Dixon scored four tries, and there were braces for Api Pewhairangi and Rhys Williams.

-The Broncos commence their Ladbrokes Challenge Cup campaign seven days later with a long trip to Betfred Championship 1 club, Workington Town, and a close encounter sees the Londoners emerge victorious 22–20, Rhys Williams repeats the feat of seven days previous with a try double, and Api Pewhairangi and Tom Spencer also cross the chalk line for Danny Ward's side.
+The Broncos commenced their Ladbrokes Challenge Cup campaign seven days later with a long trip to Betfred Championship 1 club, Workington Town, and a close encounter saw the Londoners emerge victorious 22–20, Rhys Williams repeated the feat of seven days previous with a try double, and Api Pewhairangi and Tom Spencer also crossed the chalk line for Danny Ward's side.

-The midweek Ladbrokes Challenge Cup draw pits the Broncos with a tough looking trip to a revitalised Leigh Centurions, the former Super League outfit recovering form after an inauspicious start to life back in the Betfred Championship.
+The midweek Ladbrokes Challenge Cup draw pitted the Broncos with a trip to Leigh Centurions.

-The last Sunday of the month has the Broncos travelling north to Heywood Road, home of struggling Swinton Lions and the visitors record a thumping 64–18 win to reassert their authority at the top of the championship table.
-The twelve try rout sees a hat-trick for Alex Walker and doubles for Kieran Dixon and James Cunningham.
-James Meadows, Will Lovell and Lewis Bienek also grab four-pointers to further emphasis the growing influence of the London produced players while Tom Spencer and Ben Hellewell complete the scoring.
+The last Sunday of the month had the Broncos travelling north to Heywood Road, home of struggling Swinton Lions and the visitors recorded a 64–18 win to reassert their authority at the top of the championship table.
+The twelve try rout saw a hat-trick for Alex Walker and doubles for Kieran Dixon and James Cunningham.
+James Meadows, Will Lovell and Lewis Bienek also grab four-pointers to further emphasise the growing influence of the London produced players while Tom Spencer and Ben Hellewell completed the scoring.

-Good Friday sees the visit of Sylvain Houles' Toulouse Olympique, and despite an early score by captain, Jay Pitts, the hosts struggle in the extremely wet conditions and subside to a first league defeat of the campaign, the French side running out easy 36-16 victors.
+Good Friday saw the visit of Sylvain Houles' Toulouse Olympique, and despite an early score by captain, Jay Pitts, the hosts struggled in the wet conditions and subsided to a first league defeat of the campaign, the French side running out easy 36-16 victors.